Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter Six – What Are The 55 Gallon Drum Standards

-The United Nations classification system uses a combination of letters and numbers to specify the type of container, its materials, and the substances it can safely contain.
+The classification system for the United Nations consists of a series of letters and numbers that identify the type of container, its materials, and the substances that it can contain and additional information regarding the history and background of a container.

 Jerrican